NOVA-IMS-Innovation-and-Analytics-Lab/publications/README.rst

 data
 ====

-It contains the experimental data as a sqlite3 database.
-They are download and saved, using the ``data.py`` script.
+It contains the experimental data.
+They are downloaded and saved, using the ``data.py`` script.

 results